jsliang/pelican-fresh/README.md

 Fresh is a responsive [Pelican](http://getpelican.com) theme.
 This theme uses HTML5 and its layout is responsive -- thanks to Smashing HTML5 and Twitter Bootstrap.

+## DEMO

+A [live demo](http://jsliang.com/pelican-fresh-demo/blog/) for the Fresh theme is available.

 ## Features

 *   Google Analytics